agas0077/praktikum_diploma_front-end/README.md

 The project can be opend from [here](https://agas0077.github.io/praktikum_diploma_front-end/ "Mesto on GH-PAGES").
 The official web-page of the project is [here](https://mesto4.fun "Mesto official web-page").

+The proejct has two pages, however the second one can't be now accessed form the site.
+[Here](https://mesto4.fun/secondPage.html "Mesto official second web-page") is the direct link to it.